 To check your answers, you can find the Solutions to the questions (PDF) here.

 Please submit all required documents (preferably PDF) by email.
 You will find the address in the application form.
+Please include in your application email that you would like to major in Bioanalytics!

 for starting in Winter semester: 01.03. - 01.06.